doorwarpranjal/gatsby-blog/_data/blog/2021-08-17-romanticising-criminals-an-honest-review-of-you-2018.md

 <br>

 Similarly, in the series ‘You,’ the offender’s love and affection trivialise the atrocities he commits.
 The beliefs of paternalism justify the power that he attempts to build for stalking from the start.
 His killings and other reprehensible acts are justified by the same principle of knowing better.
-His character also aids the other needy people in the story by assisting them in overcoming their addictions.
-His character also aids the other needy people in the storey by assisting them in overcoming their addictions, caring for an abandoned child, and inspiring the female lead character in her profession, among other things.
+His character also aids the other needy people in the story by assisting them in overcoming their addictions, caring for an abandoned child, and inspiring the female lead character in her profession, among other things.
 This depiction offers a justified criminal an advantage over a less-than-ideal victim.
 It’s worth noting that, while the female protagonist does not explicitly show reprehension, she does feel uneasy by it.
 Another example of this instance from this show is:

 \
 <br>